 All Rise!
 The Judge's Chambers, in session at Yankee Stadium

-New York Yankees' Aaron Judge reacts as he crosses home plate after his home run off Tampa Bay Rays starting pitcher Matt Andriese during the second inning of a baseball game, Saturday, May 20, 2017, in St. Petersburg, Fla.
+New York Yankees' Aaron Judge connects for a home run off Tampa Bay Rays starting pitcher Matt Andriese during the second inning of a baseball game, Saturday, May 20, 2017, in St. Petersburg, Fla.
 New York Yankees left fielder Brett Gardner, left, celebrates with right fielder Aaron Judge after they defeated the Tampa Bay Rays in a baseball game Sunday, May 21, 2017, in St. Petersburg, Fla.

 Add your comments below